Japan Onsen | Hot Springs Joetsu-Myoko

 Need a car to go onsen hunting?
 Pick up at JoetsuMyoko Station

-Joetsu Onsen
+Japan Onsen: Joetsu Onsen

-A Niigata Onsen Guide
+A Niigata Japan Onsen Guide

-A must do activity when visiting Joetsu is a natural Japan onsen (hotsprings).
+A must do activity when visiting Joetsu is a natural Niigata onsen (hotsprings).
 Scattered right across Joetsu City many local onsen belong to ryokan (traditional Japanese inns), some are community-run local hot spring houses, whilst others are public bathhouses.
 Hot spring baths come in different varieties from baths made of rocks and cypress wood, to tiny city sento bathhouses.
 The best baths are outside (called rotemburo) and nothing could be more relaxing than feeling the fresh air on your face, the mineral water on your skin while you soak up the many views of Joetsu – open skies, rivers, mountains, sea and sunsets.
 For many, Joetsu onsen in Japan are the thing they miss most when they return home.

 Go here for Joetsu Onsen